zulip/zulip/zerver/webhooks/yo/doc.md

-See your Yo App notifications in Zulip!
+See your Yo notifications in Zulip!

 1. First, on your {{ settings_html|safe }}, create a bot for
     {{ integration_display_name }}.
 Construct the URL for the